Buzzwords often used in the Marketing industry

 Email Marketing: allows your company to communicate with the audience through emails.
 The purpose is usually to promote the brand, upcoming happenings and to increase sales.

-Machine Learning: is based on neural networks which are built for training and learning.
+Machine Learning: is based on neural networks that are built for training and learning.
 The networks rely on specific factors to determine the outcome and are programmed by humans prior.

-Marketing Automation – a function that allow you to automatize and customize digital marketing communication based on previous statistics and customer data.
+Marketing Automation – a function that allows you to automatize and customize digital marketing communication based on previous statistics and customer data.

-Mobile Optimization: a process which ensures that visitors, who access company´s website from a mobile device, have an experience adapted for the specific device.
+Mobile Optimization: a process that ensures that visitors, who access the company´s website from a mobile device, have an experience adapted for the specific device.

-Native Advertising: advertisement that is placed on a website where it don’t disrupt the users experience and where a specific demographic is targeted with information they feel is useful or interesting.
+Native Advertising: an advertisement that is placed on a website where it doesn’t disrupt the user’s experience and where a specific demographic is targeted with the information they feel is useful or interesting.

-Omnichannel: using all relevant channels and a cohesive communication throughout all channels.
+Omnichannel: using all relevant channels and cohesive communication throughout all channels.